The internal languages of univalent categories: Basic Type Formers for Comprehension Categories

 Finally, we define the displayed bicategory \conceptDef{$\SigmaType$}{Bicategories.ComprehensionCat.TypeFormers.SigmaTypes}{disp_bicat_of_sigma_type} over $\FullCompCat$ as $\fullsubbicatD{\Pred}$ where $\Pred$ says that a full univalent comprehension category has strong $\sum$-types. \end{defi}

 Note that in \Cref{def:sigma-type} we do not require that the morphisms preserve $\sum$-types.
-This is automatic since we have an isomorphism $\iso{\CtxExt{\CtxExt{\Gamma}{A}}{B}}{\CtxExt{\Gamma}{\DepSumType{A}{B}}}$ \cite[Proposition 3.5]{clairambault:2014}.
+This is automatic since we have an isomorphism $\iso{\CtxExt{\CtxExt{\Gamma}{A}}{B}}{\CtxExt{\Gamma}{\DepSumType{A}{B}}}$~\cite[Proposition 3.5]{clairambault:2014}.
 In addition, the type expressing that a full univalent comprehension category $\compfunctor : \D \rightarrow \ArrD{\C}$ has strong $\sum$-types, is a proposition.
-This is because the type of left adjoints for a functor is a proposition \cite[Lemma 5.2]{ahrens:2015}.
+This is because the type of left adjoints for a functor is a proposition~\cite[Lemma 5.2]{ahrens:2015}.

-Finally, we consider democracy for comprehension categories \cite[Definition 2.6]{clairambault:2014}.
-Intuitively, a comprehension category is democratic if every context has a representative, and the definition below expresses this.
-Note that an equivalent way to formulate democracy is by saying that $\fiberfunctor{\compfunctor}{\ECtx}$ is split essentially surjective.
+Finally, we consider democracy for comprehension categories~\cite[Definition 2.6]{clairambault:2014}.
+Roughly speaking, democracy for comprehension categories expresses that the contexts are generated by the types, and one can intuitively capture this idea with the following phrase: a comprehension category is democratic if every context has a representative.
+We make this idea formal in the following definition.

-\begin{defi} A full univalent comprehension category $\compfunctor : D \rightarrow \ArrD{\C}$ is called \conceptDef{democratic}{Bicategories.ComprehensionCat.TypeFormers.Democracy}{is_democratic} if for all contexts $\Gamma : \C$ there is a type $\DemTy{\Gamma} : \Ty{\ECtx}$ and an isomorphism $\DemIso{\Gamma} : \iso{\Gamma}{\CtxExt{\ECtx}{\DemTy{\Gamma}}}$.
+\begin{defi} A full univalent comprehension category $\compfunctor : \D \rightarrow \ArrD{\C}$ is called \conceptDef{democratic}{Bicategories.ComprehensionCat.TypeFormers.Democracy}{is_democratic} if for all contexts $\Gamma : \C$ there is a type $\DemTy{\Gamma} : \dobP{\D}{\ECtx}$ and an isomorphism $\DemIso{\Gamma} : \iso{\Gamma}{\CtxExt{\ECtx}{\DemTy{\Gamma}}}$.
 We define the displayed bicategory \conceptDef{$\Democracy$}{Bicategories.ComprehensionCat.TypeFormers.Democracy}{disp_bicat_of_democracy} over $\FullCompCat$ as $\fullsubbicatD{\Pred}$ where $\Pred$ says that a full univalent comprehension category is democratic. \end{defi}

+Note that an equivalent way to formulate democracy is by saying that $\fiberfunctor{\compfunctor}{\ECtx}$ is split essentially surjective.
 Let us make a couple of remarks on this definition.
 First, the displayed bicategory $\Democracy$ is univalent.
-This is because of the following result.
+This is because being democratic is a proposition.
 Note that we use that $\D$ is univalent in the proof.

-\begin{prop}[\coqdocurl{Bicategories.ComprehensionCat.TypeFormers.Democracy}{isaprop_is_democratic}] The expressing that a full univalent comprehension category $\compfunctor : \D \rightarrow \ArrD{\C}$ is democratic, is a proposition. \end{prop}
+\begin{propL}[\coqdocurl{Bicategories.ComprehensionCat.TypeFormers.Democracy}{isaprop_is_democratic}] The type expressing that a full univalent comprehension category $\compfunctor : \D \rightarrow \ArrD{\C}$ is democratic, is a proposition. \end{propL}